guptakaran11/grasskode-website/content/post/drafts/sea-cambodia-bavet.md

 +++
 date = "2016-09-01T16:23:52+07:00"
-commented_categories = ["travel"]
+categories = ["travel"]
-commented_tags = ["south east asia", "cambodia", "vietnam", "border crossing", "backpacking"] commented_series = "SEA Chronicles" type = "draft" image = "https://c2.staticflickr.com/9/8286/28762554353_f681195bca_c.jpg"
-title = "Bavet Border Crossing, Cambodia" toc = true
+tags = ["south east asia", "cambodia", "vietnam", "border crossing", "backpacking"] series = "SEA Chronicles" image = "https://c2.staticflickr.com/9/8286/28762554353_f681195bca_c.jpg" title = "Bavet Border Crossing, Cambodia" toc = true

 +++

 I had decided to take up the teaching job near Saigon but an expiring visa meant that I needed to exit Vietnam and come back with a new visa.
 Cambodia was the closest exit and I had a Cambodian visa ready.
 There are regular buses from Saigon to Phnom Penh and I took one of the many.
-Here's a bit about my experiences spending a night in Saigon before crossing over to the largest town on the other side of the border.
+This was to be my first over-land border crossing and I had little idea what to expect.

 <hr />